allain/mrpo-executor-auto-deps/README.md

-# MrPO Executor for JavasCript using Pika
+# MrPO Executor that automatically handles installation and removal of npm modules by analysing source code.